 Loving care for pets with behavioral & medical needs

-When working with anxious, fearful, and reactive pets in particular, I aim to strike a balance between hope for progress and unconditional acceptance.
+When working with anxious, fearful, and reactive pets, I aim to strike a balance between hope for progress and unconditional acceptance.
 My focus is on helping animals move toward calmness—free of judgment—understanding that anxiety or fear-driven behaviors aren’t enjoyable for them either.
 I believe anxious and reactive pets need time and space to build trust on their own terms, and I’m comfortable sticking around for as long as that takes, staying closely attuned the whole time.